 So, the more bamboo we plant, the more oxygen we get.
 Meaning we can all breathe easy.

 When we use eco-friendly bamboo, we reduce the number of trees we destroy to make paper products.
-The number of great bamboo essentials that are easily available makes it simple to switch and make a huge difference.
+The number of great bamboo essentials, including biodegradable nappies and compostable wet wipes, that are easily available makes it simple to switch and make a huge difference.

 Bamboo can be harvested much faster – some timber is only harvested when trees are around 30-50 years old!
 Meaning more needs to be cut down before it can be replenished – which equals unsustainability, friends.